cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 - **Screenshot:** Any screenshots taken during the test.
 - **Video:** The recorded video scrubbed to the point of failure in the test.

-{% img /img/dashboard/failures-of-recorded-run.png "failure tab" %}
+{% imgTag /img/dashboard/failures-of-recorded-run.png "failure tab" %}

 # Organizations